 In the event of a sale, merger, de-merger, amalgamation, lease, transfer, or change in ownership of a business for any reason, a registered person shall file Form GST ITC-02 electronically on the common portal with a request for the transfer of unutilized input tax credits lying in his electronic credit ledger to the transferee.

-When a sole proprietor’s business is transferred due to his or her passing, the transferee or successor must submit Form GST ITC-02 for the registration that needs to be cancelled as a result.
-The transferee or successor must submit Form GST ITC-02 before submitting an application to cancel the registration.
-The unutilized input tax credit listed in Form GST ITC-02 must be accepted by the transferee or successor before being credited to his electronic credit ledger.
+If the proprietor’s business is transferred due to their passing, the transferee or successor must submit Form GST ITC-02 for the registration that needs to be cancelled as a result.
+The transferee or successor must submit Form GST ITC-02 before applying to cancel the registration.
+The transferee or successor must accept the unutilized input tax credit listed in Form GST ITC-02 before it is credited to their electronic credit ledger.

-A transfer or change in ownership of a business would include a transfer or change in ownership due to the death of the sole proprietor for the purposes of Sections 18(3), 22(3), and 85(1) of the CGST Act and Rule 43(1) of the CGST Regulations.
+A transfer or change in ownership of a business would include a transfer or change in ownership due to the Death of the sole proprietor for Sections 18(3), 22(3), and 85(1) of the CGST Act and Rule 43(1) of the CGST Regulations.

-Cancellation of GST Registration due to a Sole Proprietor’s Death
+Cancellation of GST Registration due to the proprietor’s Death

-Cancellation of GST Registration on account of transfer of business for any cause, including the death of the proprietor, is covered by Section 29(1)(a) of the CGST Act, 2019.
+Cancellation of GST Registration on account of transfer of business for any cause, including the Death of the proprietor, is covered by Section 29(1)(a) of the CGST Act, 2019.
 The legal heirs of a deceased single proprietor of a firm may electronically submit an application for cancellation of registration in Form GST REG-16 on the common platform, according to Section 29(1)(a) of the CGST Act.
-The reason for the cancellation must be listed as “death of single proprietor” on Form GST REG-16.
-The transferee is needed to upload the proprietor’s death certificate when filing for cancellation.
+The reason for the cancellation must be “listed as ‘death of single proprietor” on Form GST REG-16.
+The transferee is required to obtain the owner’s death certificate when filing for cancellation.

 To link the GSTIN of the transferor and the GSTIN of the transferee, the GSTIN of the transferee to whom the business has been transferred must also be provided.